 Inline X-ray computed tomography (CT) is a powerful inspection technique that can further reduce the risk of defects and recalls, compared with today’s 2D X-ray inspection techniques.
 However, to achieve the levels of inspection coverage, throughput and resolution necessary for high-volume battery production, a high-power X-ray source with a micrometer-sized X-ray spot is necessary.
-The Excillum MetalJet E1+ 160 kV source makes this possible, achieving a full scan with micrometer resolution in just one second.
+The Excillum MetalJet E1+ 160 kV source makes this possible, achieving a full scan with micrometer resolution in just one second, or less.

 When it comes to energy production – such as solar cells, fuel cells or water splitting – an understanding of a material’s physiochemical properties is essential to efficient energy conversion.
 Excillum X-ray sources boost both throughput and resolution in X-ray based techniques including XRD, SAXS, XRF, XAS/XES, HAXPES and more, enabling researchers to gain deeper understanding of the relations between a material’s macroscopic performance and microscopic properties.